 • swing(?) backhand(?);

-2. Put the words in the plural in the genitive case of the word.
+2. Place the words in the plural in the genitive case of the word.

-Ambition, acacia, slaughterhouse, hawthorn, headwaters, young lady, heroine, nesting, preparation, arable land, melon, building, definition, cherry, kitchen, bakery, estate, belief, composition, printing house, mountain ash, history, exposition, mouth, anvil, princess, gun, dress, village, apprentice, dancer, nanny, square, operation, meditation, tool, ovation, village, reading room.
+Ambition, acacia, slaughterhouse, hawthorn, upper reaches, young lady, heroine, nesting place, preparation room, arable land, melon, building, definition, cherry, kitchen, bakery, estate, belief, essay, typography, rowan, history, presentation, mouth, anvil, princess, gun, dress, village, apprentice, dancer, nanny, square, operation, meditation, weapon, ovation, village, reading room.

 3. Form words according to the model: